Vlsir/Hdl21Schematics/readme.md

 ### Primitive Elements

-SVG schematics instantiate "primitive" devices from a library of pre-defined symbols.
+SVG schematics instantiate "primitive" elements from a library of pre-defined symbols.
 A schematic importer must be aware of this libray's contents, as it dictates much of the schematic's connectivity.

 The `kind` field of each `Instance` serves as a reference to a `Primitive` type.
 Each `Primitive` consists of: